HoussemDellai/aks-course/76_migrate_lb_to_natgateway/README.md

 ![](images/resources.png)

->It takes about 6 minutes to update the outboundType from Load Balancer to user NAT Gateway.
+>It takes about 6 minutes to update the KAS outboundType from Load Balancer to user NAT Gateway.
+The pods are able to egress traffic during this time.

+> It takes few seconds to update the Subnet.
+During this time, pods are not able to egress traffic.

 Note the new IP address of the NAT Gateway used for egress/outbound traffic.